davxiao/davidxiao-web/README.md

 ## Step 2: Deploying to Google Firebase

-1. Install Firebase CLI and (optional) Google Cloud SDK CLI on your local environment.
+1. Install Firebase CLI (required for site deployment) and Google Cloud SDK CLI (optional) on your local environment.

    - Firebase CLI.
 The recommended way is to run `npm i -g firebase-tools;` See its [github repo](https://github.com/firebase/firebase-tools) for detail